+Dating online can certainly be frustrating.
+But don’t quit!
 Instead, just play better.
 Every now and then I run into friends who stopped online dating because it wasn’t working for them.
-Usually people claim that they are frustrated with too few good matches and ultimately failure to connect with the few that seem like fits.
+Usually, people claim that they are frustrated with too few good matches and ultimately fail to connect with the few that seem like fits.
 “Online Doubters” are crying out for a return to old fashion dating methods and “organic” meetings.
 It seems to me the word “organic” is used more to describe dating than vegetables.

 Women seem more likely to quit online dating than men, which makes sense.
 For women seeking men, there is the stranger/danger factor, and it is quite real.
 Countless articles in the media talk about how to limit the chance of meeting predatorial men and being prepared if one does, but that is not the subject of this article.